maximillianus/maximillianus/README.md

 ### Hi there 👋

 Nice to meet all of you!
 I am Data, AI, and Cloud enthusiast.
-I specializes in analytics, AI/ML, system design, infrastructure as code, observability, and general DevSecOps.
+I specializes in analytics, AI/ML, system design, infrastructure as code, observability, and DevSecOps.

-On top of that, I also love software engineering in general.
-I immerse myself in exploring various software engineering disciplines such as front-end/back-end/mobile-app development, networking, microservices, performance optimization (❤️), and testing.
+On top of that, I have strong enthusiasm towards software engineering and all things related to building robust, distributed, scalable systems.
+I love to explore various software engineering disciplines such as front-end/back-end/mobile-app development, networking, microservices, performance optimization (❤️), and testing.

 ![Maximillianus's GitHub stats](https://github-readme-stats.vercel.app/api?username=maximillianus&show_icons=true&theme=tokyonight)